LaunchSchoolKalisz/Launch_School_RB120/interview_prep/explaining_code.md

 Person.class_method # invoking the class method
 ```

-## Accessor Methods
-Accessor Methods are special methods used with instance variables that allow us to get or set the data contained within the state of an object.

 ### Getter Methods
 Outside of the class, we need a specially defined method to access the values stored within the instance variables associated with an object.
 We can define this method within the class, so that we can retrieve the value in question wherever the object is accessible.
 Getter methods are read-only methods which are used to access the value referenced by the instance variable.